NEXT UP ON this.

-Unless you’re one of the lucky few who has had a burning desire to become a doctor since you were six, a career change is something that most people have contemplated at one time or another.
+Unless you’re one of the lucky few who has had a burning desire to become a doctor since you were six, changing careers is something that most people have contemplated at one time or another.

 It’s a big decision, and one that you need to focus on getting right.
 Most people will spend more of their life at work than almost anywhere else.
 If you feel your passion may lie somewhere other than your current career, think seriously about taking steps to shift your professional direction.